A Four-Stage Data Augmentation Approach to ResNet-Conformer Based Acoustic Modeling for Sound Event Localization and Detection: Experimental Results and Discussions

 \section{Experimental Results and Discussions}

-We evaluate SELD on the official development set of Task 3 in DCASE 2020 Challenge, called TAU-NIGENS Spatial Sound Events 2020 \cite{politis2020dataset}.
-It contains 600 60-second audio recordings with a 24 kHz sampling rate.
-They are divided into six splits with four for training, one for validation and the last split for testing.
-Totally, there are 14 sound classes of spatial events as listed in Table~\ref{class}.
-The four proposed data augmentation approaches as described in Section~\ref{sec:DA} are used to expand the development data set.
+We evaluate SELD on the official development sets of Task 3 in the DCASE 2020 and 2022 Challenges \cite{politis2020dataset,politis2022starss22}.
+The data set of SELD task in DCASE 2020 Challenge contains 600 60-second audio recordings with a 24 kHz sampling rate.
+They are divided into six equal-sized splits with four splits for training, one split for validation and the last split for testing.
+The model that performs best on the validation set is selected for testing.
+There are 14 sound classes of spatial events as listed in Table~\ref{class}.
+The four proposed data augmentation approaches as described in Section~\ref{sec:DA} are used to expand the training data set.

+The data set of SELD task in DCASE 2022 Challenge contains 121 audio recordings with the duration from 30 seconds to 5 minutes.
+The main difference between these two challenge tasks is that dataset in DCASE 2020 Challenge is computationally generated while dataset in DCASE 2022 Challenge is collected in real sound scenes.
+All ablation experiments shown in Section~\ref{sec:exp}-A to Section~\ref{sec:exp}-D are conducted on the SELD data set of DCASE 2020 Challenge.
+Section~\ref{sec:exp}-E lists experimental results on the data set of DCASE 2022 Challenge.

 We extract two types of features for each of the two datasets, FOA and MIC.
-Using STFT with a hamming window of length 1024 samples and a 50\% overlap, linear spectrogram for each channel is extracted.
+Using STFT with a Hamming window of length 1024 samples and a 50\% overlap, a linear spectrogram for each channel is extracted.
 Then 64-dimensional log Mel-spectrogram feature vector is extracted for both datasets.
-The second type of features is format-specific.
-For FOA dataset acoustic intensity vector (IV) computed at each of the 64 Mel-bands is extracted while for MIC dataset generalized cross-correlation phase transform (GCC-PHAT) computed in each of the 64 Mel-bands is extracted similar to \cite{cao2019polyphonic}.
-Finally, there are 4 channels of log Mel-spectrogram features and 3 channels of IV features, hence up to 7 feature maps for FOA signals.
-For MIC signals, there are 4 channels of log Mel-spectrogram features and 6 channels of GCC-PHAT features, hence up to 10 feature maps.
+The second type of feature is format-specific.
+For FOA dataset, acoustic intensity vector (IV) computed at each of the 64 Mel-bands is extracted while for the MIC dataset generalized cross-correlation phase transform (GCC-PHAT) is extracted similar to \cite{Cao2019,cao2019polyphonic} with one dimension equal to the number of Mel-band filters.
+Both IV and GCC-PHAT are then stacked with log Mel-spectrogram to serve as the input features.
+IV is extracted for FOA format data and can be calculated as ${\boldsymbol I} = p{\mathbf v}$.
+Variable $p$ denotes sound pressure and can be obtained with channel $W$ of the FOA signal, which corresponds to an omnidirectional microphone.
+Variable ${\mathbf v} = [{\mathbf v}_Y,{\mathbf v}_Z,{\mathbf v}_X]^T$ denotes the particle velocity vector and can be estimated using channels $Y$, $Z$ and $X$ of the FOA signal.
+Therefore, there are 3 channels of IV features, hence up to 7 feature maps for FOA signals along with 4 channels of log Mel-spectrogram features.
+For MIC signals, there are 4 channels of log Mel-spectrogram features and GCC-PHAT features are computed for each pair of the 4 channels.
+Finally, 6 channels of GCC-PHAT features are extracted, hence up to 10 feature maps.
 We use both FOA and MIC datasets, so 17 input feature maps are used to train the models.